lkilpela/ft_printf/README.md

 ## 🖨️ About The Project

 `ft_printf` is a custom implementation of the standard C library function `printf`.
-This project is part of the Hive Helsinki curriculum..
+This project is part of the Hive Helsinki curriculum.

 The `printf` function is a common standard library function used in C for formatted output.
 The goal of this project is to recreate `printf` function to gain a deeper understanding of data types, variadic functions, and string manipulation in C.